mbj/developers-bicycles/README.md

 This talk is about `mutant`, a tool to improve developer efficiency.

-Before going into details of the tool, lets focus on the need for more efficient reviews.
+Before going into details of the tool, let's focus on the need for more efficient reviews.

 ---

 ## Cost of software development

-The most valuable and indeterministic resource in software development is: human time.
+The most valuable and indeterministic resource in software development is human time.

-* Human time is the biggest expense on software development.
+* Human time is the biggest software development expense.
-* Human performance varies with each window.
+* Human performance varies with each time window.
 * Some time windows are significantly more productive than others.
-* Some time windows are actively negatively affecting the software product.
+* Some time windows are actively affecting the software product negatively.

 ---

 ## Solution?

-Provide the developers with tools and processes to increase their efficiency in the productive time windows.
+Provide developers with tools and processes to increase their efficiency in productive time windows.

-But decrease the likelihood their bad moments lead to a reduction in product value (also known as bugs).
+But decrease the likelihood that their bad moments lead to a reduction in product value (also known as bugs).

 All of this is easier said than done.